mecid/mecid.github.io/_posts/2021-06-16-mastering-list-in-swiftui.md

 ![list](/public/list4.png)

 We add the edit button in the toolbar.
 Edit button toggles the edit mode for the current scope and enables the editing interface.
 You can allow both single and multi-selection modes.
 It depends on the type of selection binding you provide.
-SwiftUI enables multi selection mode when you give a binding to the set, or it uses single selection binding when you pass the binding to the single *ID* item.
+SwiftUI enables multi selection mode when you give a binding to the *Set*, or it uses single selection binding when you pass the binding to the single *ID* item.

 ```swift
 struct ContentView: View {